 Why is this transaction different from all the other transactions?

-ACID transactions (Atomicity, Consistency, Isolation, Durability) are a familiar concept in the world of traditional databases, but how do they work with streaming databases like Materialize?
+ACID transactions (Atomicity, Consistency, Isolation, Durability) are a familiar concept in the world of traditional databases, but how do they work with streaming-first data warehouses like Materialize?
 In our world, there are two types of transactions to consider.

 BEGIN; INSERT INTO ...; COMMIT;.